Devon Rex

 Periodic echocardiography

 This is the approach used in breeds at risk in which there is no genetic testing, such as Sphynx and Devon Rex. (*cat needs to be 2 years old before echocardiograph screening is valid) At Nightmagic, we try to test our breeding animals every 2 years as suggested.
 However, please note that even with screening, it is possible a cat would come back with perfect measurements one day and a few months later have thickening.
-With the average cost of echocardiographs running $300-800 per cat, most breeders do not take this extra step as even it does not guarantee the cat to be clear from the disease.
+With the average cost of echocardiographs running $600-1000 per cat, some breeders do not take this extra step as even it does not guarantee the cat to be clear from the disease.

 NT-proBNP testing